-RC28 facilitates the pursuit of political science research and scholarship on federalism, intrastate regionalism, decentralisation, and multilevel governance.
+RC28 facilitates the pursuit of political science research and scholarship on federalism and multilevel governance from a global comparative perspective.

-Topics of particular interest to RC28 are the constitutional division of powers; temporal dynamics of centralisation and decentralisation; legislative, administrative, and fiscal intergovernmental relations; multilevel political behaviour and policy-making; and territorially-based ethnic, cultural, linguistic, and religious diversity.
+Topics of particular interest to RC28 include constitutional and institutional arrangements; political behaviour, policy-making, and intergovernmental and fiscal relations; and territorially-based cultural, ethnic, linguistic, and religious diversity.

 We collaborate closely with other IPSA research committees, in particular RC01 – Concepts and Methods; RC05 – Comparative Studies on Local Government and Politics; RC14 – Politics and Ethnicity; RC17 – Comparative Public Opinion; RC23 – Elections, Citizens, and Parties; RC30 – Comparative Public Policy; RC32 – Public Policy and Administration; and RC50 – The Politics of Language.

-We also collaborate with other prominent networks of federalism scholars in political science, in particular APSA’s Federalism and Intergovernmental Relations organised group and ECPR’s standing group on Federalism and Regionalism, as well as with the International Association of Centers for Federal Studies (IACFS).
+We also collaborate with other prominent networks of political scientists working on federalism, in particular APSA’s Federalism and Intergovernmental Relations organised group and ECPR’s standing group on Federalism and Regionalism.

 Our aims, membership, structure, and processes are governed by a set of bylaws.